Learning how to meal prep, when you do it right, can be a lifesaver.

 Also, when you meal plan, don’t feel pressure to go “all in.”
 You can meal plan some, not all, of your meals.
 Our grocery list always has some staples that we can use in multiple ways.
 We tend to meal prep some meals, but have some “normal days” mixed in, too.
 Sometimes you just don’t feel like eating what you planned.
 And, that’s OK.

 Finally, and perhaps most importantly, when creating your meal plan, involve your kids.
 Take a family vote.
-Something like, this week you can choose between A, B, and C. Which do you prefer will get their buy-in.
+Something like, this week you can choose between A, B, and C. The which do you prefer approach will get their buy-in.
 Plus, if its a meal they like and can help with, then you can recruit them as junior meal preppers, making cooking day a family event.